 There are millions of Americans struggling with missing teeth – whether that means individual missing teeth or entire arches of missing teeth.
 Living without your natural teeth can be a challenge for a number of reasons.
 First off, life without natural teeth makes it extremely difficult to properly chew and digest your food.
 This ultimately leads to poor diet, eating habits, and an overall unhealthy lifestyle.
 The second problem with missing teeth is jawbone loss.
 When we lose our teeth, our jawbone begins to recede because it has lost its main function – to support the teeth.
 The third and most obvious problem is cosmetic.
 Missing teeth are distracting and often keep us from smiling with total confidence.
 A confident and beautiful smile is key because it can lead to social and professional opportunities.

 The best option in dentistry today to replace missing teeth, by far, is dental implants.
-At Oregon City Family Dentistry, we can place dental implants that function as single-tooth replacements or secure full or partial dentures.
-Our dental implants are made from titanium and naturally fuse to the jawbone, providing optimal support for a crown restoration, denture, or bridge.
+At Oregon City Family Dentistry, we help you through the process of getting the implant or implants placed to restore a single tooth, multiple teeth or secure partial dentures and full dentures.
 Patients who wear removable dentures understand the struggle that comes with eating, chewing, and even cleaning their oral devices.
 You can get rid of the sliding once and for all with implant-retained dentures.
 We simply place a few dental implants around the mouth to secure the denture in place, and in no time, you’re back to eating food that you have avoided with traditional dentures.